ryantroyford/homecore/README.md

  - [personal hygiene](/personal-hygiene)

- 	if you just wanna get clean & smell decent, you don't need to spend a ton of money on bogus crap. here you'll find recipes for healthy skin, pretty hair, nice smelling pits, and show time with a stronger sense of self accomplishment.
+ 	if you just wanna get clean & smell decent, you don't need to spend a ton of money on bogus crap. here you'll find recipes for healthy skin, pretty hair, nice smelling pits, and shower time with a stronger sense of self accomplishment.

  - [health & wellness](/health-wellness)